gesistsa/oolong/README.md

 #> # … with 4,172 more rows
 ```

-Create the oolong test object with the corpus used for training the
+Creating the oolong test object with the corpus used for training the
 topic model will generate topic intrusion test cases.

 ``` r